intellivoid/OpenBlu-Python-API-Wrapper/README.md

 - `OpenVPN` -> Contained inside a `Server` object, stores the OpenVPN configuratiom for the server

-The `ServerListing` object can be printed to get an overview of the server's metadata.
+The `ServerListing` and `Server` objects can be printed to get an overview of the server's information.

 ## Installation